lucasvmiguel/integration/README.md

 #### Output

 An GRPC output will be expected from your server depending on how it's configure the `Output` property on the `GRPCTestCase`.
-If your endpoints sends a different response, the `Test` function will return an `error`. `Output` has different fields to be configured, see them below:
+If your endpoints send a different response, the `Test` function will return an `error`. `Output` has different fields to be configured, see them below:

 ```go
 // Output is used to validate if a GRPC response was returned with the correct parameters